borgbackup/borg/docs/faq.rst

 to the checkpoint.
 This means that in case of an interruption, you only need to retransfer the data since the last checkpoint.

-If a backup was interrupted, you do not need to do any special considerations, just invoke ``borg create`` as you always do.
+If a backup was interrupted, you normally do not need to do anything special, just invoke ``borg create`` as you always do.
+If the repository is still locked, you may need to run ``borg break-lock`` before the next backup.
 You may use the same archive name as in previous attempt or a different one (e.g. if you always include the current datetime), it does not matter.

 |project_name| always does full single-pass backups, so it will start again
 from the beginning - but it will be much faster, because some of the data was